 (2) Section N102 Critical emergency operations.
 This section, formerly numbered Section 423.3 has been moved into appendix N entitled "Supplemental Storm Shelter and Safe Room Requirements" and has been modified to require all 911 call stations, emergency operations centers and normally occupied fire, rescue ambulance and police stations to have a storm shelter or safe room constructed in accordance with ICC 500 and Section 423.
 The section has been added to read: N102 Critical emergency operations.
 All 911 call stations, emergency operations centers and normally occupied fire, ambulance, and police stations shall have a storm shelter or safe room constructed in accordance with ICC 500 and Section 423.
 Exception: Entire Buildings meeting the requirements for shelter design in ICC 500 and Section 423.
 (3) Section N103 Group E occupancies.
 This section, formerly numbered Section 423.4 has been moved into appendix N entitled "Supplemental Storm Shelter and Safe Room Requirements" and has been modified to require Group E occupancies with an aggregate load over 50 to have a storm shelter or safe room and limit the requirement for the storm shelter or safe room capacity to classrooms and administrative areas in a new building or addition to an existing structure and not the entire occupant load of the structure.
-This section 423 criteria storm shelter or safe room constructed in accordance with ICC 500 and Section 423.
-The storm shelter or safe room capacity to classrooms and administrative areas in a new building or addition to an existing structure and not the entire occupancies with an aggregate occupancies.
-All group E occupancies with an aggregate occupancies.
+This section has been added to read: N103 Group E occupancies.
 All group E occupancies with an aggregate occupant load of 50 or more shall have a storm shelter or safe room constructed in accordance with ICC 500 and Section 423.
 The storm shelter or safe room shall be capable of housing the occupant load of the classrooms and administrative areas in the new building or addition containing the Group E occupancy.
 Exceptions: